I’d like to share with you the story behind the connector that integrates eSellerPro and Magento together, where it came from and where it is today.

 The Second Version

-During those two weeks Christmas came & went and while taking two days off, the rest was spent on working on the connector.
-I had also considered that other businesses may want to use it as well, so a good chunk of this time was spent on making it versatile for it be able to be used by multiple businesses with multiple Magento sites.
+During those two weeks, Christmas came & went and while taking two days off, the rest was spent on working on the connector.
+I had also considered that other businesses may want to use it as well, so a good chunk of this time was spent on making it versatile for it to be able to used by multiple businesses with multiple Magento sites.

 It actually took me another 3 weeks to get it to the stage where it was intelligent to work out what the state of play was with the data and Magento site it’s connected too and it was able to work out what needed to be done and what had already been done (I’m being a little vague with this to ensure that I have some form of competitive advantage by the time you finish reading this).